akaliutau/cs-problems/readme.md

 Overview
 ===========

-The package <b> com.leetcode </b> contains solutions of some medium- and hard-level problems published on https://leetcode.com web-site.
+The package <b> com.leetcode </b> contains solutions of some easy-, medium- and hard-level problems published on https://leetcode.com web-site.
 All solutions are grouped by categories.

-Total 223 problems have been solved
+Total 231 problems have been solved

 The link to my page is https://leetcode.com/akalu/